Joachim of Fiore: Biography

 In 1184 he was in Rome, interpreting an obscure prophecy found among the papers of Cardinal Matthew of Angers, and was encouraged by Pope Lucius III.
 Succeeding popes confirmed the papal approbation, though his manuscripts had not begun to circulate.
 Joachim retired first to the hermitage of Pietralata, writing all the while, and then founded the Abbey of Fiore (Flora) in the mountains of Calabria.
 He refused the request of King Tancred of Sicily (r.
 1189–1194) to move his new religious foundation to the existing Cistercian monastery of Santa Maria della Matina.

 On Good Friday in 1196, Empress Constance, also Queen of Sicily, summoned Joachim of Fiore to Palermo to hear her confession in the Palatine Chapel.
-Initially the empress sat on a raised chair, but when Joachim told her that as they were at the places of Christ and Mary Magdalene, she needed to lower herself, she sat on the ground.
+Initially, the empress sat on a raised chair, but when Joachim told her that as they were at the places of Christ and Mary Magdalene, she needed to lower herself, she sat on the ground.

-Fiore became the center of a new and stricter branch of the Cistercian order, approved by Celestine III in 1198.
+Fiore became the centre of a new and stricter branch of the Cistercian order, approved by Celestine III in 1198.

 In 1200 Joachim publicly submitted all his writings to the examination of Innocent III, but died in 1202 before any judgment was passed.
 The holiness of his life was widely known: Dante affirmed that miracles were said to have been wrought at his tomb, and, though never officially beatified, he is still venerated as a beatus on May 29.

 He theorized the dawn of a new age, based on his interpretation of verses in the Book of Revelation, in which the Church would be unnecessary and in which infidels would unite with Christians.
-Members of the spiritual wing of the Franciscan order acclaimed him as a prophet, however Joachim denied being a prophet himself.
+Members of the spiritual wing of the Franciscan order acclaimed him as a prophet.
+However, Joachim denied being a prophet himself.
 His popularity was enormous in the period.
 Richard the Lionheart met with him in Messina before leaving for the Third Crusade of 1189–1192 to ask for his prophetic advice.

 His famous Trinitarian "IEUE" interlaced-circles diagram was influenced by the different 3-circles Tetragrammaton-Trinity diagram of Petrus Alphonsi, and in turn led to the use of the Borromean rings as a symbol of the Christian Trinity (and possibly also influenced the development of the Shield of the Trinity diagram).